12 days / 11 nights

 Departure to Sintra, situated on the northern slopes of Serra de Sintra.
-Visit the National Palace of Sintra, used by the royal family till 1910 and visit Pena National Palace, the first Romanticism style palace in Europe, built 30 years before Neuschwanstein Castle, in Bavaria, Germany.
+Visit Pena National Palace, the first Romanticism style palace in Europe, built 30 years before Neuschwanstein Castle in Bavaria, Germany.

-On the way back, visit Cascais – a former fishing village turned into a tourist destination by 1870 when the royal court first came here for the summer – and Estoril – a long favored haunt of the rich and famous, and a well-known nest of spies during WWII.
+On the way back, visit Cascais – a former fishing village turned into a tourist destination by 1870 when the royal court first came to Portugal for the summer – and Estoril – a long favored beach village of the rich and famous, and a well-known nest of spies during WWII.

-Be surprised by the excellence of the wines boasting from Alentejo, visiting Adega Cartuxa and tasting some of its wonderful products.
-Return to Lisbon.
+Be surprised by the excellence of the wines boasting from Alentejo, visiting a wine estate, and tasting some of their beautiful products.

-Join your guide to visit the Belém neighborhood, one of the main launch pads for Portugal’s Age of Discoveries.
-This was the place from which the great explorer Vasco da Gama set sail on July 8, 1497 to discover the sea route to India.
+Join your guide to visit the Belém neighborhood, one of the main launchpads for Portugal’s Age of Discoveries.
+The place from which the great explorer Vasco da Gama set sail on July 8, 1497, to discover the sea route to India.

-Visit Jerónimos Monastery (1502) a master piece of the Manueline architecture, classified as World Heritage site and included in the.
-Not to be missed, a stopover at the “Antiga Confeitaria de Belém” to taste the world famous “pastéis de Belém”, prepared according to a formula dating back from 1837.
+Visit Jerónimos Monastery (1502), a masterpiece of the Manueline architecture, classified as a World Heritage site.
+Not to be missed, a stopover at the “Antiga Confeitaria de Belém” to taste the world-famous ‘pastéis de Belém’, prepared according to a recipe dating back from 1837.

 The rest of the day is free to enjoy at your own pace.

-This evening, bid “adeus” to your tour guide at a farewell dinner at a typical restaurant listening to fado, the traditional Lisbonite song.
+This evening, bid “adeus” to your Tour Guide at a farewell dinner at a typical restaurant listening to Fado, the traditional melancholic Portuguese song.